ep390/ep390/website/app/assignments/1/page.md

    - A new `<ul>` list with a few favorite VST synthesizers, drum machines, or other instruments
    - Use the same CSS classes as the first list: `className="list-disc list-inside space-y-1"`

-Verify again that http://localhost:3000/students/your-name/hw1 renders correctly
+Verify again that http://localhost:3000/students/your-name/hw1 renders correctly.

 For bragging rights, you can add styling.